jsenv/jsenv-template-pwa/docs/dev_server/readme.md

 # Development server

 You can start a local server to run the website on your machine.
-If browser support is sufficient, source files are served without build step, otherwise they are transformed to be compatible with the browser.
+If browser support is sufficient, source files are served without changed, otherwise they are transformed to be compatible with the browser.

 ![stuff](./pwa_dev_server.png)